Chitrank-Dixit/Eventus/README.md

 - http://www.realpython.com/blog/python/python-web-applications-with-flask-part-ii-app-creation/#.UjdCtlEW0T8
 - Using Class based views: http://flask.pocoo.org/docs/views/
 - We are using a better structured project here as per the Flask Good Practices says
+- Best tutorial for all the stuff (http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

 Using Google App Engine from virtualenv
 ---------------------------------------